-In the early 1970s, Vic’s added a fleet of cranes and moving equipment to better serve clients.
-Over the next two decades, Vic’s continued to purchase large rough terrain cranes for its refinery work and hydraulic cranes for its ever growing day service.
-In 1985 Vic’s began to transport heavy equipment.
-Our fleet quickly grew to include prime movers, Goldhofer platform transporters and gantries for on-site heavy moving.
+In the early 1970's Vic’s added a fleet of cranes and moving equipment to better serve clients.
+Over the next two decades, Vic’s continued to purchase large rough terrain cranes for refinery work and hydraulic cranes for its ever growing day service.
+In 1985, Vic’s began to transport heavy equipment.
+Vic's fleet quickly grew to include prime movers, Goldhofer platform transporters, and gantries for on-site heavy moving.

-Never forgetting its Midwestern values and work ethic, today Vic’s Crane & Heavy Haul is the leader in heavy moving and rigging throughout the upper Midwest.
+Never forgetting its Midwestern values and work ethic, today Vic’s Crane & Heavy Haul, Inc. is the leader in heavy moving and rigging throughout the upper Midwest.